-Driving in winter in the UK presents many challenges, all of which needing you to adapt your driving to the conditions.
-A big part of that is correctly using the headlights on a car to see, and be seen.
+Driving in winter in the UK presents many challenges, all of which need you to adapt your driving to the conditions so you stay as safe as possible.
+A big part of that is correctly using the headlights on a car to see – and be seen.

 But the lighting technology in cars and the power of streetlights means it’s surprisingly easy and worryingly common for people to drive with no lights at all when they really should be on.
 For instance, many cars have automatic headlights that turn on when a sensor deems it’s dark enough.
 But they often get it wrong.

-Ultimately you, the driver, are responsible for making sure your car is in a safe condition.
+Ultimately you, the driver, are responsible for making sure your car is in a safe condition to driven.
 And UK law lays down rules for which lights you should use and when.
-If you get it wrong, the police could deem your car to be in unsafe condition and issue a fine and driving license points.
+If you get it wrong, the police could deem your car to be unsafe and issue a fine and driving license points.
 Worse, you could be prosecuted for driving without due care and attention, or even dangerous driving.
 And both of those offences can be punished with a ban.

 In this guide, you’ll find all the driving advice you need on using your car’s lights in winter so you can keep yourself – and other road users – safe.